 Werner’s refinement process for the pieces on Felder was simultaneous with the lofty goal of challenging himself as a musician while still creating a record that is melodic and complex.
 Werner recorded the album in Marfa, Texas; Berlin, and around the world while touring with Mouse on Mars.
 Just as the album’s creation and production cannot be tied to a specific setting or time, the sounds heard on the album have no clear boundaries.
 They are unexpectedly malleable and mutable.
 Context and perceptions play with sounds to yield a fresh new experience with each listen.
 Samples and instrumentals bounce off one another, starting from central points and radiating outwards.
 With so many new sounds to discover and new inspirations to be found, Felder is an entire new field of musical possibilities — a landscape that at first appears simple and beautiful that reveals its utter complexity upon closer inspection.
 The album is joyful experience for both the mind and the soul.

-Sound as an unstable art form tends to merge with other disciplines and yet it makes strong claims for disciplinary autonomy.
-In the course, a critical awareness will be developed of how sound art as a field for artistic exploration is performed, produced, and distributed.
-Students will explore contemporary and historical practices that emerge outside of purely musical environments and investigate specific compositional developments of post-war modernity and electro-acoustic music, as well as non-musical disciplines related to the psychophysics of hearing and listening.
+Jan St. Werner’s Kinetic Speakers And Experimental Sound Creations class defines sound as an unstable art form which merges with other disciplines and yet makes strong claims for disciplinary autonomy.
+A critical awareness is developed of how sound art as a field for artistic exploration is performed, produced, and distributed.
+Students explore contemporary and historical practices that emerge outside of purely musical environments and investigate specific compositional developments of post-war modernity and electro-acoustic music, as well as non-musical disciplines related to the psychophysics of hearing and listening.
 Lectures, screenings, readings, and discussions with guests and faculty contribute to the development of group and individual projects.
-Additional work required of students taking the graduate version.

 The singer Damo Suzuki, originally from Japan, was the singer of the band CAN from 1970 to 1973.
 He developed the improvised singing in psychedelic music, disappeared for ten years and began his own solo and network projects from 1983.
 Suzuki lives and works in Cologne until today.
 Together with Andi Toma, Jan St. Werner is the initiator of the band Band Mouse on Mars which was formed in 1993, then discovering a new connection to the avantgarde of the 1970ies and being one of the most important bands in electronic music ever since.
 Werner now lives and works in Berlin and operates in the most diverse musical collaborations (see Mouse on Mars: 21 again (2014)).